krosenberg01/usgs-nccasc-soil-moisture/README.md

 1. Follow instructions provided by the Earth Lab at the University of Colorado, Boulder to download and install Bash, Git, and Minicoda to your computer (https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-git-bash-conda/).
 Instructions vary based on operating system!

-2. Create an earth-analytics directory
+2. Create an earth-analytics directory on your computer.
+This can be done by running the line **mkdir earth-analytics** in your terminal

 2. Follow instructions provided by the Earth Lab at the University of Colorado, Boulder to install and activate an environment titled "earth-analytics-python" for use in running this notebook (https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-python-conda-earth-analytics-environment/).
 This ensures that all needed imports and packages are available for use on your computer.